Michael Riha, Chair

 A classics professor is forced to confront her own motivations after she kills a student -- a shooter who has already killed four other students -- in self-defense.
 Does that make her a hero or a criminal?
-See this fully staged production of Rachel Washington’s play, previously seen at Hot Off the Page: New Play Festival.
-A 3rd year MFA Playwright, she approaches writing from a very pragmatic style, awakening the discussions of institutional hierarchy, mental illness, homosexuality and gun control in America.
+Rachel Washington is a 3rd year MFA playwright from California.

 The Chairs by Eugène Ionesco